zkportal/zk-verifier/README.md

 If you use a bundler, then you can import those files, then create `Uint8Array` arrays from them and supply to `verify_proof` function.

 - [Banlist](examples/banlist/) This directory contains JSON files with serialized inputs you can use to verify that supplied country code "NL" is not in the list of banned countries "US IR RU".
+- [Minimum age](examples/minimum_age/) This directory contains JSON files with serialized inputs you can use to verify that supplied user's date of birth is earlier than the date of minimum age.